DXMS-AM

 DXMS (882 AM) Radyo Bida is a radio station owned and operated by Notre Dame Broadcasting Corporation, the media arm of the Missionary Oblates of Mary Immaculate.
-Its studio is located at the newly conglomerated Oblate Media Center, Sinsuat Ave., Cotabato City, and its transmitter is located at Notre Dame Village, Cotabato City.
-It operates daily from 4:30 am to 9:00 pm.
+Its studio is located at the Oblate Media Center, Sinsuat Ave., Cotabato City, and its transmitter is located at Notre Dame Village, Cotabato City.

 DXMS is the oldest Catholic radio station in the country.
-It broadcasts programs relevant to the lives of the people of Mindanao as it regards the tri-people of Mindanao made up of Christians, Muslims and Lumads very important in achieving peace and development in the highly complicated Mindanao island of southern Philippines.

 History

 DXMS was established by prelate Gerard Mongeau, the first Roman Catholic bishop in the old Cotabato province, in February 1957 as the first radio station of the Oblates of Mary Immaculate, and also the first in the once-undivided province (which now covers the Soccksargen region and the Maguindanao provinces).
 It became a tool, primarily for evangelization, in the then Diocese of Cotabato.

-The station was briefly closed upon declaration of nationwide martial law by President Ferdinand Marcos in 1972.
+The station was briefly closed upon the declaration of martial law by President Ferdinand Marcos in 1972.
 Its sister station, DXND-AM, was later used to be a mouthpiece against the administration.

 In 1978, the station, then having a 10-kilowatt power, had its frequency moved from 880 kHz to the present-day 882 kHz.

 The station became known for the broadcast of an annual quiz contest.